 Papers of United States Senators from Missouri.
 This topic is a subcategory of the Government category.
-Additional subcategories under the Government category include United States Representatives and Missouri Governors.
+Additional subcategories under the Government category include Diplomacy and Foreign Affairs, Missouri Governors, and United States Representatives.

 Atchison, David Rice (1807-1886), Biographical Sketch, (C2107)